CLIENT PROJECT PROFILE: Adam Wayne Digital Business Card

 The Versatility of This Type of Video

 Another great thing about this type of project and process is just how versatile it can be.
 Adam may be a life coach, but these types of videos can be used by just about any solopreneur and business.
 They become your calling card and can be used at the top of your sales and marketing funnels to give your potential customers a taste of who you are, what you do, and how they can get in touch.
+These marketing videos really prove to be effective in 2021.

 The process of making these videos translates to a whole host of other video types like client testimonials, product explainers, informational videos, training videos, and more!